 The governors assess whether the use of going concern is appropriate, i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the company to continue as a going concern.
-The governors make this assessment in respect of a period of one year from the date of approval of the financial statements.
+The governors make this assessment in respect of a period of one year from the date of approval of the accounts.
+The Governors have reviewed their budgets and with cost savings and additional income as detailed in the Governor Report and also working with the ESFA on a deficit recovery plan, the Governors are satisfied that the Academy will continue for the foreseeable future and thus they continue to adopt the going concern basis of accounting in preparing the financial statements.